campdogg/ardusub_surftrak/README.md

 * ctun.csv: output of `mavlogdump.py --types CTUN --format csv 000000xx.BIN > ctun.csv`
 * ctun.pdf: output of `graph_all.py`

-## Discussion

-The CTUN (Control TUNing) messages are written by ArduSub at 10Hz using the latest values from the controllers.

-The stamped_terrain.csv data is generated by the rangefinder data injector [sim_rf.py](sim_rf.py), which is also running at 10Hz.
-However, the data injector needs to know the current position of the sub to calculate and inject an appropriate rangefinder reading.
-The position information is coming from LOCAL_POSITION_NED MAVLink messages which are only sent at 4Hz so the data isn't always up to date.
-This is an artifact of the way we inject rangefinder data in SITL.
-It is not present in the Gazebo simulations.

-_Updated 5-Jun-2023:_ In live experiments, the readings from the Ping sonar sensor were delayed ~0.8s when the sub was ~4m off the seafloor.
-This could be due to the speed of sound in water, the sensor firmware, and delays caused by data pipeline.
-This can cause large (> 1m) oscillations as the sub attempts to hold depth using the rangefinder.
-A PID controller was added to address this problem.

 ### surftrak in SITL (trapezoid)

 The [trapezoid terrain graph](logs/sitl/surftrak/trapezoid/merged.pdf) shows a rise of 4m at a rate of 0.25m/s,